sugarlabs/musicblocks/guide/README.md

 In the above example, the widget has been launched with *Major* mode (the default).
-Note that the notes included in the mode are indicated by the protuding sectors with 'X's, which are arrayed in a circular pattern of tweleve half-steps to complete the octave.
+Note that the notes included in the mode are indicated by the protruding sectors with 'X's, which are arrayed in a circular pattern of twelve half-steps to complete the octave.

 Since the intervals in the *Major* mode are `2, 2, 1, 2, 2, 2, 1`, the
 notes are `0`, `2`, `4`, `5`, `7`, `9`,`11`, and `12` (one octave